Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Background

-The limitations outlined above have motivated the application and development of nonlinear graph-based algorithms for HSI clustering~\cite{abdolali2021beyond, zhuang2016locality, kuang2012symmetric, zhu2017unsupervised, murphy2018unsupervised, wang2019scalable, camps2007semi, gao2014hyperspectral, ng2002spectral, cahill2014schroedinger}.
+The limitations outlined above have motivated the application and development of nonlinear graph-based algorithms for HSI clustering~\cite{abdolali2021beyond, zhuang2016locality, kuang2012symmetric, zhu2017unsupervised, murphy2018unsupervised, wang2019scalable, camps2007semi, gao2014hyperspectral, ng2002spectral, cahill2014schroedinger, wang2021fast, zhou2016novel, bandyopadhyay2022tree}.
 Graph-based algorithms rely on data-generated graphs; pixels are represented as nodes in the graph, and edges encode pairwise similarity between them.
 Highly connected regions in the graph may then be summarized using a nonlinear coordinate transformation~\cite{tenenbaum2000global,roweis2000nonlinear, belkin2001laplacian, coifman2006diffusion}, as is described in more detail in Section \ref{sec: spectral graph theory}.
 Thus, a partition may be obtained by implementing a classical clustering algorithm on the dimension-reduced dataset.
-Graph-based clustering algorithms enjoy a strong theoretical backing that has motivated their development for HSI clustering~\cite{abdolali2021beyond, zhuang2016locality, kuang2012symmetric, murphy2018unsupervised, wang2019scalable, camps2007semi, gao2014hyperspectral, cahill2014schroedinger}.
-For example, due to their reliance on a graph representation of an HSI, these algorithms tend to be robust to small perturbations in the data and noise.
+Due to their reliance on a graph representation of an HSI, these algorithms tend to be robust to small perturbations in the data and noise.
 Moreover, theoretical guarantees exist for the successful recovery of latent cluster structure, even if boundaries between latent clusters are nonlinear~\cite{rohe2011spectral, murphy2021multiscale, maggioni2019learning}.
 Despite their exhibited successes, algorithms that rely solely on graph structure tend to perform poorly on datasets containing multimodal cluster structure~\cite{maggioni2019learning, murphy2021multiscale, nadler2007fundamental}; i.e., if a single cluster has multiple regions of high and low density.
-Importantly, this includes spectrally mixed HSIs, the classes of which often contain multiple co-occuring materials of varying abundances~\cite{jia2020status, price1997spectral, bioucas2013hyperspectral}.
+Importantly, this includes spectrally mixed HSIs, the classes of which often contain multiple co-occurring materials of varying abundances~\cite{jia2020status, price1997spectral, bioucas2013hyperspectral}.